Principles of operator algebras: 6b. Probability theory

 \section{6b.
 Probability theory}

-In order to get started, let us set $N=1$.
+So, let us set $N=1$.
 Here our algebra is $A=L^\infty(X)$, an arbitrary commutative von Neumann algebra.
 The most interesting linear operators $T\in A$, that we will rather denote as complex functions $f:X\to\mathbb C$, and call random variables, as it is customary, are the normal, or Gaussian variables, which are defined as follows:

 \begin{definition} A variable $f:X\to\mathbb R$ is called standard normal when its law is:

 More generally, the normal law of parameter $t>0$ is the following measure:

 These are also called Gaussian distributions, with ``g'' standing for Gauss. \end{definition}